 There aren't any bad points.
 I can't put my finger on any one part of the system I dislike.

 With around 247 different letter templates, over 40 letterheads and producing ~6 million letters a year, this was one of the largest single unit take on that Unity had undertaken.
 The key to the project was to reduce spending on both postage and print.
-The Close business unit fulfilled all of this in house, which was causing issues due to growing volumes.
-Frequently having to invoke external contracts with to fulfil their requirement by the FSA to deliver their mail on time, CPF required a solution that could process their data, print and mail their documents currently, and in the long term.
+The client fulfilled all of this in house, which was causing issues due to growing volumes.
+Frequently having to invoke external contracts with to fulfil their requirement by the FSA to deliver their mail on time, the client required a solution that could process their data, print and mail their documents currently, and in the long term.
 At the start of 2012, the company modified their internal print applications to include Unity white text controls and to ensure that the letters were compliant with Royal Mail guidelines.
-In April, CPF went live and has been running successfully with no issues.
+In April, the client went live and has been running successfully with no issues.

 2 main sets of print data arrives is sent, encrypted via SFTP, to the Unity servers in postscript format.